-The 2021 SJ Brooks Scholarship is now live & accepting applications!
+The SJ Brooks Scholarship is closed for 2021.

-DEADLINE EXTENDED ~ The application will close at 9pm (PST) on Thursday, October 14th, 2021.
+DEADLINE EXTENDED ~ The application closed at 9pm (PST) on Thursday, October 14th, 2021.

 - Applicants must be BIPOC (Black, Indigenous, person of color) and TWIG (Trans, Women, Intersex, & Genderqueer).
 All applicants who are not BIPOC should spread the word to BIPOC cyclists in their community circles.

-*All applicants will be notified by the RAR Scholarship Committee no later than the week of November 8th
+*All applicants were notified by the RAR Scholarship Committee in mid-November

 When applying, an ideal recipient should consider the following:

 - Be a student, parent, or a community organizer who seeks a radical adventure

 - Have awareness of your needs to accomplish the spirited endeavor

 - Have a financial and/or equipment need in order to pursue a spirited cycling endeavor